Programme 1995 – Les Miserables

 PHOTOGRAPHY BY JAMES WHITE

-“Eponine let her head fall against Marius’ arm and her eyes closed – She tried to smile once more, expired.”
+“Eponine let her head fall against Marius’ arm and her eyes closed – She tried to smile once more, and expired.”

 “One day more – Another day – another destiny!